SamuelJansen/python-framework/README.md

 - I just hate OS environments lose all over the project.
 That's why I made Globals.py, so we can centralize it in there.
 Unfortnatelly, `globals` module isn't perfect yet.
 That's my next goal
 - Repository connections are much alike SqlAlchemy native sintax.
 So, any specific implementation can be written in SqlAlchemy native sintax.
 Any issue, contact me, so I can fix it.
 - The auto-serialization stuff is just magic.
 But it comes with a price: Models and Dtos must have all its attributes initialyzed with None value.
 I'll fix it by 2021, february
-- Unit tests requires intance injection in runtime.
-I'm implementein a module to handle it, so as its Mocks.
+- Unit tests requires instance injection in runtime.
+I'm implementing a module to handle it, so as its Mocks.
 It will be release by 2021, february
-- `python_framework` comes with a LogError table by default (an auditory like stuff for api errors or bad behaviour).
+- `python_framework` comes with a LogError table by default (an auditory like stuff for api errors or bad behaviours).
 Contact me if you don't want it, so I'll release a feature to enable it only when it's actually desired
 - Any issues with deploy, contactme so I can fix it
 - I may release further versions.
 Don't use them before a proper release here